elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-surface-tension-of-water-compare-to-that-of-other-liquids.md

 url: /learn/chemistry/questions/how-does-the-surface-tension-of-water-compare-to-that-of-other-liquids
 score: -1.0
 related_article1:
-    id: 167436
+    id: 167423
+    title: >-
-    title: What is the specific heat of water and how is it measured?
+        What is the molecular structure of water and how does it contribute to its polarity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-specific-heat-of-water-and-how-is-it-measured
+    url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
 related_article2:
-    id: 167441
+    id: 167424
-    title: How do animals utilize evaporative cooling for temperature regulation?
+    title: >-
+        How does electronegativity affect the charge distribution in a water molecule?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-animals-utilize-evaporative-cooling-for-temperature-regulation
+    url: /learn/chemistry/questions/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule
 related_article3:
-    id: 167435
+    id: 167431
-    title: Discuss the biological importance of water as a solvent, particularly in kidney function.
+    title: >-
+        What is surface tension and how is it explained at the molecular level?
     subject: Chemistry
-    url: /learn/chemistry/questions/discuss-the-biological-importance-of-water-as-a-solvent-particularly-in-kidney-function
+    url: /learn/chemistry/questions/what-is-surface-tension-and-how-is-it-explained-at-the-molecular-level
 related_article4:
-    id: 167426
+    id: 167441
-    title: Explain the role of hydrogen bonding in molecular interactions within water.
+    title: >-
+        How do animals utilize evaporative cooling for temperature regulation?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-role-of-hydrogen-bonding-in-molecular-interactions-within-water
+    url: /learn/chemistry/questions/how-do-animals-utilize-evaporative-cooling-for-temperature-regulation
 related_article5:
-    id: 167439
+    id: 167423
+    title: >-
-    title: What is the biological significance of the lower density of ice compared to liquid water?
+        What is the molecular structure of water and how does it contribute to its polarity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-biological-significance-of-the-lower-density-of-ice-compared-to-liquid-water
+    url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
 ---

 &nbsp;